Last updated on June 29th, 2020

 Businesses expand over the years starting from one product to launching of several of them to cater varied needs of the customers.
 So, a company may come up with many products in few years.

-Since we know that each product must have its own identity in the market, most of the business create logo design to represent each such product or service.
+Since we know that each product must have its own identity in the market, most of the business create logo to represent each such product or service.
 We can say that in the long run, a company ends up having many logos for its varied businesses.

 Here Are Some Difference Between Corporate And Product Logo Design